 Beetown: Gospel meetings with Jim Frazier in March concluded after four and a half weeks.

 Waukesha: The assembly appreciated Saturday ministry with Sandy Higgins on April 30.
 The topic was Faith, Focus, and Our Future – the Pathway for Christian Living.

 Juárez: The assembly has held nightly gospel meetings that commenced on April 11 with Miguel Mosquera and local brethren.
 The attendance has been very encouraging.

 Chihuahua: Gospel meetings commenced on May 2 in the hall in Valle de la Madrid.
 In the regular children’s meetings in the hall in El Porvenir it has been encouraging to see some adults attending as well.

-El Vergel and El Parral: Gilberto and Alicia Torrens visited these two towns on April 8 and April 22.
+El Vergel and El Parral: These two towns were visited on April 8 and April 22.
 The interest on the part of the believers in the Word of God was again encouraging, as was the good attendance at the children’s meetings.

 La Purísima: The regular weekly Bible study resumed in April, and the believers are enjoying the teaching from 1 Peter.

 Ciudad Obregón: Marcus and Alison Cain visited on April 10, the same day the assembly resumed their regular Sunday School work.
 The regular Tuesday meeting is once again in person for the teaching and preaching of the Word of God.
 On April 27, Socorro passed into eternity.
 She had heard the gospel for many years, being one of the key contacts for the beginning of the work.
 Before passing into eternity, she expressed the surety that Christ had died for her sins, and that she was going to be with Him.

 State Of Mexico